CallocGD/gdcli/README.md

 # Geometry Dash Commandline
 A Small and Simple Commandline made in Rust for doing things geometry dash related things.
+This is the first application I've ever made in rust

 ## Features
 - Compatability on all comming platforms including Mac, Linux and Windows Devices, (No Common Device should be left out)